My Bloody Valentine (band): Formation and early releases

-1985–1986: Independent releases
+Recruitment of Googe and Butcher

 Following their relocation to London in 1985, members of My Bloody Valentine lost contact with each other while looking for accommodation, and Tina Durkin, doubting her abilities as a keyboard player, left the band.
 When the remaining three members regained contact with one another, the band decided to audition bassists, as they lacked a regular bassist since their formation.
 Shields acquired Debbie Googe's telephone number from a contact in London, invited her to audition, and subsequently recruited her as a bassist.
 Googe managed to attend rehearsals, which were centered around her day job.
 Rehearsal sessions were regularly held at Salem Studios, which was connected to the independent record label Fever Records.
 The label's management was impressed with the band and agreed to release an extended play, provided the band would finance the recording sessions themselves.
 Released in December 1985, Geek! failed to reach the band's expectations; however, soon after its release, My Bloody Valentine were performing on the London gig circuit, alongside bands such as Eight Living Legs, Kill Ugly Pop and the Sting-rays.

 Due to the band's slow progress, Shields contemplated relocating to New York City, where members of his family were living at the time.
 However, Creation Records co-founder Joe Foster had decided to establish his own record label, Kaleidoscope Sound, and persuaded My Bloody Valentine to record and release an EP.
 The New Record by My Bloody Valentine, produced by Foster, was released in October 1986 and was a minor success, peaking at number 22 on the UK Indie Chart upon its release.
 On the strength of the release, the band began performing more frequent shows, later developing a small following and travelling outside London for live performances, supporting and opening for bands such as the Membranes.